Increasing Energy Productivity of First/Last Mile Goods Movement

 - Jay Patrikar, Brady G. Moon, Sebastian Scherer, “Wind and the City: Utilizing UAV-Based In-Situ Measurements for Estimating Urban Wind Fields”, International Conference on Intelligent Robots and Systems (IROS), 2020

-- Jay Patrikar, Vishal Dugar, Vaibhav Arcot, Sebastian Scherer, International Conference on Unmanned Aircraft Systems (ICUAS), 2020
+- Jay Patrikar, Vishal Dugar, Vaibhav Arcot, Sebastian Scherer, “Real-time Motion Planning of Curvature Continuous Trajectories for Urban UAV Operations in Wind” International Conference on Unmanned Aircraft Systems (ICUAS), 2020

 - Dr. Costa Samaras